Able-Bodied Adults Without Dependents (ABAWDs)

 [7 C.F.R. § 273.24(c)(5).]

-CDSS has issued a screening form to help determine eligibility for exemptions from the ABAWD rules.
+California is required to screen for ABAWS exceptions.
+[ACL 24-06.]
+The new semi-annual reporting form SAR 7 includes questions to screen for ABAWD exceptions.
+[Id.]
+CDSS also has a screening form to help determine eligibility for exemptions from the ABAWD rules.
 [CF 377.11E.]
 The screening form does not eliminate the need for obtaining verification of exemptions.
 [ACL 20-19.]

 The Fiscal Responsibility Act of 2023 also adds exemptions for individuals experiencing homelessness, veterans, and foster youth age 24 younger who were in foster care on their 18th birthday.
 [ACL 23-80.]
 These exemptions are effective September 1, 2023.
 [Id.]